adogb/housing-market-dk/README.md

 ## How?
 The project has two main parts:
 - web scraping of housing listings on boliga.dk, using Python and the BeautifulSoup library
+- automation using Windows Task Scheduler
-- data visualisation and dashboard
+- data visualisation and dashboard in Tableau

 ## Caveats
 - As of February 2023, data is only related to apartments ("lejlighed" and "villalejlighed").
 Boliga.dk does not use weighted area (defined by Finanstilsynet) when calculated the square meter price of a house, which makes it impossible to compare two houses together.
 I chose therefore not to include houses data in the dataset.
 - Data is not representative of the full housing sales picture in Denmark.
-Since data is scraped from a housing sales website, it only includes properties that are made public.
+Since data is scraped from a housing sales website, it only includes property sales that are made public.
 A lot of properties are indeed sold having never been made public.
 - There can be small discrepancies in the date a property is put on sale or sold/removed from the website, which are dependant on how quickly the website publishes listings.
+- Automation via Windows Task Scheduler is practical but not ideal.
+I would like to avoid having to leave my computer on sleep mode for it to work.
+In March 2023, I am looking into ways to take the automation online.